-Where: near the Bab Doukkala mosque, just a 5 minute walk from the Djemaa El Fna square.
+Where: near the Bab Doukkala mosque, just a 5 minute walk from Djemaa El Fna.

 La Maison Arabe is the best restaurant in Marrakech!
 At least that’s what we think.
 A bold statement, but one which speaks for itself.
 Just go and try it, and you’ll understand why we love dining here so much.
 La Maison Arabe is a luxury medina riad-hotel, but is famed for its two restaurants (the first ones in Marrakech!) which are open to non-residents.
 One serves up exclusively Moroccan cuisine, with traditional dishes and house specialities, but our favourite is the stunning Les Trois Saveurs.
 Romantics at heart, we love eating on the terrace overlooking the gorgeous pool, surrounded by flickering Moroccan candle lanterns with live traditional music in the background.
 This is definitely the place to eat in Marrakech, whether you’re visiting for the first time, or are a regular.

 Perfect for: special occasions; impressing your instagram followers; a touch of class

 We recommend: the flower salad (yes really, it’s quirky and refreshing); any of their lamb dishes (they are all delicious); the wine (the only place we’ve come across that knows how to pick a decent bottle of red).

 Tip: table reservations are a must (ask for a pool table); arrive early to enjoy jazz and cocktails in the bar; dress smartly but comfortably.
 La Maison Arabe also run renowned cooking classes – one which lasts half a day out in their country casbah gardens, and another ‘express’ class in the medina for those with less time.
 We recommend both!

 Where: In Gueliz (the New Town).